lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 # Static Application Security Testing (SAST)

-The idea of SAST is to statically analyze the source code in order to find security vulnerabilities and insecure code patterns, i.e. SAST is done without actually executing the program.
-There are many different SAST tools out there for different programming languages, and *gosec* is one of them.
+The idea of SAST is to statically analyze the source code in order to find security vulnerabilities and insecure code patterns.
+SAST is done without having to build and execute the program so it is generally integrated in the code phase of DevOps (see figure below), allowing for quick feedback to the developers.
+There are many different SAST tools out there for different programming languages, and *gosec* is one such tool for the Go programming language.
 SAST tools are often integrated in DevSecOps pipelines as it is one of the cheapest and fastest ways to detect security vulnerabilities automatically.
-SAST is generally used in the code phase (see figure) since these tools only scan the source code and do not require building or executing the application, allowing for quick feedback to the developers.

 <img src="../assets/flowchart.png">